ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

 3. The supervisor should be configured with a SIP device such as SIP server, that should be configured to accept "auto-answer" sip:INVITE.
 By default it should always be true and should work.

+>**Note**: This feature is only available in a production enviornment and not supported in a sandbox enviornment.

 ## Supervision API Anatomy

 **API Endpoint** `/v1.0/account/{accountId}/telephony/sessions/{sessionId}/supervise`